enzofrancescaHM/RoomXRNative/readme.md

 - explore expo compilation
 - implement voice recognition with: pocketsphynx
 - implement chat with: https://github.com/FaridSafi/react-native-gifted-chat
-- Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states
 - (Whiteboard) implement Decals
 - evaluate possibility to remove reanimated2 dependency

 ## In Progress:
 - Save usb option to the persistent memory
-- Generate guest QRCode for external camera on site
 - Evaluate why scannerpage crashes sometimes, maybe because it searches for back camera and
   not always is present
-- [FIX] loopback does not stop when leave mainpage
+- Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states

 ## Done:
 - implement git (done with github)